manalee2017/PacMen/README.md

 ## Description
 > There are two buttons on the page, "Add PacMan" and "Start Game".<br>
 > Everytime we press the "Add PaceMan", a new pacman will be created. <br>
-> Everytime we press "Start Game", all pacmen previously created will move from left to right within the window.<br>
+> Everytime we press the "Start Game", all pacmen previously created will move from left to right within the window.<br>

 ## Roadmap for Improvement
 > Make the pacmen open and close the mouth while it's moving.<br>